-If you have been arrested for DUI in Catoosa County, you only have ten days from the date of your arrest to appeal the automatic suspension of your driver's license.
+If you have been arrested for DUI in Catoosa County, you only have thirty days from the date of your arrest to appeal the automatic suspension of your driver's license.
 There is a $150 filing fee charged by the State of Georgia to file the appeal.
 Saving your license is the first step in your DUI Defense.
-Without the ALS Hearing, your license cannot be saved.
+Without the ALS Hearing or an ignition interlock device, your license cannot be saved.
 You will lose your license.
 In the case of a refusal, the suspension will be for 12 months.

 As Catoosa County DUI defense experts, we are dedicated to understanding the tools, techniques, and science used by Law Enforcement to detect and ultimately prosecute DUI cases.
 Armed with this knowledge, we can use the weaknesses of these techniques to defend against problems with probable cause, field sobriety tests, chemical sobriety tests, and evidence processing to name a few.
 Also, Law Enforcement Officers that are over-zealous, inadequately trained, or inexperienced will often make mistakes leading to an improper DUI arrest.
 The Law Office of Richard Lawson can protect your rights.
 We never assume guilt.
 There are always alternatives and potential Georgia DUI Defenses.
 We will leave no stone unturned.
 When you call our office, you will be immediately connected to an experienced Catoosa County DUI Lawyer.
 You should not have to wait to speak to a Catoosa County DUI Attorney.
 Your problems deserve immediate legal attention.
 Our website is also a source of 24-hour Georgia DUI Information.